scipy/scipy/doc/source/tutorial/interpolate.rst

 anywhere within the domain defined by the given data using linear interpolation.
 An instance of this class is created by passing the 1-d vectors comprising the data.
-The instance of this class defines a :meth:`__call__ <interp1d.__call__>` method and can therefore by treated like a function which interpolates between known data values to obtain unknown values (it also has a docstring for help).
+The instance of this class defines a __call__ method and can therefore by treated like a function which interpolates between known data values to obtain unknown values (it also has a docstring for help).
 Behavior at the boundary can be specified at instantiation time.
 The following example demonstrates it's use.

 .. plot::